cyberwitch966/Threat-Hunting-Using-SIEM-and-MITRE-Mapping/README.md

 Afterward the event ID's were used to [map to MITRE](https://github.com/cyberwitch966/Threat-Hunting-Using-SIEM-and-MITRE-Mapping/tree/80f9c0c445c78996aa5c28e09bd7c86f593e094e/MITRE%20Mapping), thus analyzing the path the attacker took.
 In addition, a key findings, remediations and lessons learned section was created in the final report.
 Lastly, a [powerpoint presentation](https://github.com/cyberwitch966/Threat-Hunting-Using-SIEM-and-MITRE-Mapping/tree/1ebf12649eca666462717e88433ba3b4389c5336/presentation) summarizing the proccess and findings can be found in the presentation directory.

+Note: The Splunk queries used are in this [folder](https://github.com/cyberwitch966/Threat-Hunting-Using-SIEM-and-MITRE-Mapping/tree/37377c8d0b9829b2e7368bdafa36bc94a7c9d490/spl%20queries%20used).